Canonical Frames for Bracket Generating Rank 2 Distributions which are not Goursat: Main results

 We do not address the equivalence problem for germs of distributions at points that do not satisfy this genericity condition (which we refer to as singular points).
 Even in the case of Goursat distributions, the moduli space of all germs is quite wild and consists of all germs appearing in the so-called Monster Tower (see \cite{MZ2010})—even though the generic germ is unique up to local equivalence.

 In the non-Goursat case, the situation is much more intricate: even generic germs admit functional invariants coming from the canonical frames.
-Nonetheless, the canonical frame constructed at generic points may still provide valuable information about the equivalence of germs at singular points, for instance, by studying how the invariants of the distribution behave as one approaches these singularities.
+Nonetheless, if these function invariants are nontrivial, the canonical frame constructed at generic points may still provide valuable information about the equivalence of germs at singular points, for instance, by studying how the invariants of the distribution behave as one approaches these singularities.